jelledruyts/AuthProxy/README.md

 ## Notes

+- App Service Easy Auth is the closest we have to a realization of the idea today, but locked to App Service.
+- This should be provided out of the box in Dapr
   - [Dapr middleware](https://docs.dapr.io/reference/components-reference/supported-middleware/) has some of this functionality (but built-in to the Dapr sidecar itself and not externalized/pluggable as another sidecar?)
     - [OAuth2](https://github.com/dapr/components-contrib/blob/master/middleware/http/oauth2/oauth2_middleware.go) supports authorization code exchange and then puts the acquired token on the call to the actual Dapr service.
       - However, it doesn't perform token caching, inspection/validation of the token (audience, timestamps, ...), etc.
     - [OAuth2 Client Credentials](https://github.com/dapr/components-contrib/blob/master/middleware/http/oauth2clientcredentials/oauth2clientcredentials_middleware.go) supports token caching, but only works with client secret (no certificate or managed identity or other authentication mechanism).
     - [Bearer](https://github.com/dapr/components-contrib/blob/master/middleware/http/bearer/bearer_middleware.go) "validates" tokens but performs only very limited validation against OpenID Connect metadata (which doesn't seem cached either, which could be a performance hit).
+- Actual token cache / store could be "API Hub" which is used by APIM Token Store and Logic Apps for example